-What is considered as a ticket text field in Insights?
+What is considered a ticket text field in Insights?
 The text field is any non-numeric ticket field excluding tags and comments.
-So, the most frequently used text fields are status, priority, group, assignee, custom drop-down and check box.
+The most frequently used text fields are status, priority, group, assignee, custom drop-down, and check box.

 Total Ticket Updates

 Click the Reporting icon () in the sidebar, go to Insights > GoodData.

 Then click Create Report button in the top right corner.